 Best place to find information and services that your council provides...

 It is against the law to tattoo a person who is under the age of 18.
-Parental consent cannot be accepted if the person is under the age of 18.
-If a person is tattooed and they are under the age of 18 the tattoo artist could face having a criminal record, a fine of up to £1000 and could be at risk of losing their registration if they are registered with the Council.
+No-one can provide any sort of consent.
+If a tattoo artist carries out a tattoo on a person who is under 18, the tattoo artist could face a fine of up to £1000 and could be at risk of losing their registration.
+The law is clear.

 No available documents.